sillelien/dollar/dollar-docs/src/main/resources/pages/manual.md

 ## Understanding the Basics

-Dollar has it's own peculiarities, mostly these exists to help with it's major target: serverside integration projects.
+Dollar has it's own peculiarities, mostly these exists to help with it's major target: JVM based integration projects.
 So it's important to understand the basic concepts before getting started.

 ### Reactive Programming

 Dollar expressions are by default *lazy*, this is really important to understand otherwise you may get some surprises.
 This lazy evaluation is combined with a simple event system to make Dollar a [reactive programming language](http://en.wikipedia.org/wiki/Reactive_programming) by default.

 The simplest way to understand reactive programming is to imagine you are using a spreadsheet.
 When you say a cell has the value SUM(A1:A4) that value will *react* to changes in any of the cells from A1 to A4.
-Dollarscript works the same way by default, however you can also *fix* values when you want to write procedural code.
+Dollar works the same way by default, however you can also *fix* values when you want to write procedural code.

 Let's see some of that behaviour in action: